 Why should I consider a Prenuptial Agreement?

-- When you want to protect pre-acquired assets or wealth;
+- You want to protect pre-acquired assets or wealth;

-- If you have been in a previous relationship or where there are children from previous relationships to consider;
+- You have been in a previous relationship or where there are children from previous relationships to consider;

 - To meet the requirements of relatives or trustees of family trusts;

 A cohabitation agreement might be appropriate for you for all the same reasons listed above for pre-nuptial agreements.
 Additionally, the relevant law used to determine disputes between cohabitants in relation to the property they own, or an interest claimed in solely owned property, is complex and very expensive to litigate.

 There are a number of common pre-relationship agreements that our clients enter into:

 - A prenuptial agreement is an agreement between parties who are contemplating entering into a marriage or civil partnership.